 In most instances, the conduct of pupils towards each other will be covered by our behaviour policy.
 However, some allegations may be of such a serious nature that they may raise safeguarding concerns.
-Hillcross Primary School recognise that children are capable of abusing their peers.
-The forms of peer on peer abuse are outlined below.
+Hillcross Primary School recognises that children are capable of abusing their peers.
+The forms of child on child abuse are outlined below.